textX/textX/docs/scoping.md

 In addition, there is also global data stored in the class "textx.scoping.MetaModelProvider": Here, you can register meta models associated to files patterns.
-Thus, you can control which meta model to use when loading a file in a scope provider using the "ImportURI"-feature (e.g. ScopeProviderFullyQualifiedNamesWithImportURI).
+Thus, you can control which meta model to use when loading a file in a scope provider using the "ImportURI"-feature (e.g. FQNImportURI).
 If no file pattern matches, the meta model of the current model is utilized.

 Examples see tests/test_scoping/test_metamodel_provider.py.